2024 U.S. Senate Political Questionnaire

 What actions would you take to ensure that the federal government’s regulatory burden on businesses such as farming and ranching is consistent with congressional intent?
 Would you support regulatory reform to ensure that federal regulations meet a cost/benefit test and make the process of writing new regulations more transparent, and if so, how?

-Curtis: We absolutely need more accountability for the regulations put out by federal agencies.
+John Curtis: We absolutely need more accountability for the regulations put out by federal agencies.
 This is especially true for the Environmental Protection Agency (EPA) which has overstepped their legal authority in an attack on rural America.
 This includes their disastrous WOTUS rule, limiting the use of certain pesticides without robust scientific justification, and more.
 I will continue to perform oversight of these agencies, especially when it impacts Utah’s industries.

 A major step could be the results of the Supreme Court’s case on Chevron deference.
 Currently, courts generally defer to an agency’s interpretation of the law.
-By overturning Chevron it would put the ball back in Congress’ court and give us much more leverage to hold agencies accountable.
+By overturning Chevron, it would put the ball back in Congress’ court and give us much more leverage to hold agencies accountable.
 Once this case is decided I look forward to seeing what opportunities exist to further push back on the regulations coming out of the EPA and other agencies that negatively impact Utah’s farmers and ranchers.

 Privately owned land provides habitat for the majority of our nation’s endangered and threatened species.
 As a result, landowners often face harsh regulatory restrictions on their ability to use the land or, worse, lawsuits or enforcement actions.
 Meanwhile, few species have actually been recovered under the law.